coderolls/coderolls-blog/_posts/java-string/2019-12-12-java-substring-method.md

 `substring(int beginIndex, int endIndex)`  returns the substring of this string which will start from the character at the  `beginIndex`  and will extend till the character at the  `endIndex - 1`.
 Here, the parameter  `beginIndex`  is inclusive while the parameter  `endIndex`  is exclusive.

-If you found this article worth, please [Give me a cup of Coffee ☕](https://paypal.me/GauravKukade)

 If you have any queries about the  `substring()`  method please write it below in the comment section.

 #### Related Articles